isc-projects/stork/doc/user/troubleshooting.rst

               DDNS.
 The Kea Control Agent and Kea DHCPv4 or Kea DHCPv6 daemon are running and serve leases.
 The Stork agent logs comprises the ``The Kea application has no DHCP daemons configured`` message.
 :Solution:    The ``kea-ctrl-agent.conf`` file misses the ``control-sockets`` property.
-:Explanation: The detection of the Kea components bases on the control socket list from the Stork agent configuration
+:Explanation: Stork detects Kea components using the control socket list from the Kea Control Agent configuration file.
-              file.
               The list must be configured properly to allow Stork to send commands to Kea daemons.
 See `Kea ARM <https://kea.readthedocs.io/en/latest/arm/agent.html#configuration>` for details.
               This property is missing by default if you install Kea from the Debian/Ubuntu repository.
               To avoid this and similar problems, we recommend to use our official packages available on